5-minute read

 2. Develop true urgency

 The desire for change in business involves both external and internal urgency.
-It’s easy for change-makers to develop external urgency via things like deadlines, financial goals, and expectations, but internal urgency is created by effectively communicating the benefit(s) a change will provide.
+It’s easy for change-makers to develop external urgency via things like deadlines, financial goals, and expectations, but change management consulting principles incorporate internal urgency, created by effectively communicating the benefit(s) a change will provide.
 When employees can envision precisely how a planned change is relevant to the success and simplification of their own work, they adjust their behavior and develop true urgency.
 With this in place, they begin to see results, become advocates for the change, encourage others, and build the type of sustained momentum that results in success.

 3. Be thorough

-Alright – feeling overwhelmed?
+All right – feeling overwhelmed?
 Wondering when you can relax?
 Well, a good benchmark is when the new process is so well-ingrained that new hires hear of nothing else – not even whispers of the “old way.”
-We’ve all heard the adage that consistency is key—organizational change is no different!
+We’ve all heard the adage that consistency is key—and any change management consulting pro will affirm that organizational change is no different!

 4. Measure properly